You are here

 Once logged in to ECF, select the Utilities menu > Maintain ECF Account option.
 Select the Email information tab located at the bottom of the screen.
 The next screen will display all of the current email information and allow modifications to be made.
 Under the "Send the notices specified below" option, place a check mark in the "to these additional addresses" box, and complete the email address in the text box provided; select the "Return to Account screen" tab at the bottom of this screen, then select the "Submit" button for final submission of changes.
 Continue through all the screens to update any cases as necessary.

 On request, a copy of the document can be printed with the certification seal in the traditional manner.
-However, there is a fee of $11.00 per certification, plus $.50 per copy of the document.
+However, there is a certification fee of $12.00 per document, plus $.50 per page for copies of the document.

 Yes, this is often done in law offices.
 The Court recommends that such access be very limited and controlled.
 Anything filed under the attorney's login and password is deemed to have the attorney's signature on it.